Optimal Policies Tend to Seek Power: Discussion

 \section{Discussion}

-Suppose the designers initially have control over a Blackwell optimal agent.
-If the agent began to misbehave, they could just deactivate it.
-Unfortunately, our results suggest that this strategy might not be effective.
-As explained in \cref{sec:power-seek-off}, Blackwell optimal policies would generally stop us from deactivating them, if physically possible.
-Extrapolating from our results, we believe that Blackwell optimal policies tend to accumulate resources, to the detriment of any other agents in the environment.
+Reconsider the case of a hypothetical intelligent real-world agent which optimizes average reward for some objective.
+Suppose the designers initially have control over the agent.
+If the agent began to misbehave, perhaps they could just deactivate it.
+Unfortunately, our results suggest that this strategy might not work.
+Average-optimal agents would generally stop us from deactivating them, if physically possible.
+Extrapolating from our results, we conjecture that when $\gamma\approx 1$, optimal policies tend to seek power by accumulating resources—to the detriment of any other agents in the environment.

-Clearly, optimal policies in simulated environments (like Pac-Man) do not seek power in the real world.
-However, we view our results as suggesting that in environments modelling the real world, optimal policies tend to seek $\pwr$ over the real world.